MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/feedback-items-remove-personal-data.md

 Users can also change their votes, and de-identify feedback and comments.

 > [!NOTE]
->
 > How feedback form is configured depends on engagement.
-Engagement owner can setup feedback as: <br>
+Engagement owner can setup feedback as:
-> * view only after submission
+> view only after submission,
-> * view and update after submission
+> view and update after submission.

 ## How to update the vote